 We visited this beach on the first day and I was so disappointed that we could not access the beach due to the tide.
 The scenery is absolutely spectacular, and the cove was somewhere that we just had to visit; so the following day we checked the tide times and returned to enjoy a late evening picnic overlooking the beautiful coast.
 Way past the kids bedtime, we headed along the coastal path, and down the 140 concrete steps, (not an easy feat with three young children, one in a carrier, and the light fading), which then led to a metal staircase descending to Church Doors Cove.
-This has to be my most memorable experience of our holiday; watching the sun go down with our friends on a beautiful secluded beach backed by high rugged limestone cliffs…one word – breathtaking.
+This has to be my most memorable experience of our holiday; and one of the best places to watch a sunset in Pembrokeshire with our friends on a beautiful secluded beach backed by high rugged limestone cliffs…one word – breathtaking.

 Pendine Sands is a 7-mile length of beach on the shores of Carmarthen Bay.
 Although I am sure there are many other more picturesque beaches to visit, what we loved about this beach is that you can drive and park on the beach, (dependant on tide) which I am sure you will agree is great when you have little ones, particularly a baby and a campervan.
 Parking on the beach is £3 and there are cafes and toilets nearby.
 The beach is popular for kite surfing and windsurfing and a lifeguard is on duty from mid-July to Early September.

 Please note that this beach eastwards from the village is backed by dunes with MoD land behind and therefore MoD restrictions are in place for part of this beach most days including weekends.